contentedweb/eleventy-forestry-starter/README.md

 # Eleventy Starter
-Eleventy generated static site, hosted on GitHub and managed through Forestry.
+Eleventy generated static site, managed through Forestry and hosted on GitHub Pages.

 ## How to setup